 I went home after that, I just needed to process what had happen but my house was different, things were placed differently it almost felt like it wasn’t my house.
-I noticed my books weren’t there so I ran upstairs to see if Hecate’s statue was there, it was not, before I could go back downstairs, the sphynx I saw below the stone was staring at me, how did it get there in the first place?
+I noticed my books weren’t there so I ran upstairs to see if Hecate’s statue was there, it was not, before I could go back downstairs, out of nowhere the sphynx I saw below the stone, was facing me, how did it get there in the first place?
 I was so thunderstruck that I passed out.

-When I woke up, I was back at the girl’s basement!
+When I woke up, I was back at the girls’ basement!
 I couldn’t understand what was going on.
 Seems I spent all this time inside this loophole and it made me think I had been rescued by Hecate.
 I had definitely been deceived by the basement in a quite insidious and perfect way that I thought I was free, it felt so real.

-I tried to escape again just heading up but right on the staircase was the sphynx again, just staring and staring at me, licking its snout and definitely looking for a second round.
+I tried to escape again just heading up, but right on the staircase was the sphynx again, just staring and staring at me, licking its snout and definitely looking for a second round.

-Sex, that’s what I could see on its eyes, nonetheless it allowed me to run away last time, but I had to be strong, it was a manipulative and mind controlling creature.
+Sex, that’s what I could see in its eyes, nonetheless that reckless action allowed me to run away last time, but I had to be strong, it was a manipulative and mind controlling creature.
 What was meant to be a moment of pleasure had been sucking out my powers, making me weak and making me believe, that was the right way to approach that situation.
 Even Lilith’s words came to my mind, fight them!
 Stop fucking them!

 Then I remembered, I had beaten a king of hell, there might be a slight chance I could try the same attack, I tried to focus my energy on my hands, those were my weapons when I fought against him.
 Indeed, it took me a couple of minutes but I could see the distress in the creature’s eyes when my hands started to pour a blue fire!
 The same fire that allowed me to win my first fight.